 However, the millennials who haven’t had the first-hand experience in Pokémon, are always looking for an immersive experience in the gaming section.
 There are many such games to choose from which may get a little confusing sometimes.

-So, to address this need and honor the love of Pokémon we have compiled a list of the top 10 best Pokémon games in 2020.
+So, to address this need and honor the love of Pokémon we have compiled a list of the top 10 best Pokémon games.

 1. Pokémon Mystery Dungeon